CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 This section describes each json file and their contents.
 Each json has their own unique properties that are not shared with other Json files (for example 'chapters' property used in books does not apply to armor).
 This will make sure properties are only described and used within the context of the appropriate JSON file.

-## `data/json/` JSONs

 ### Ascii_arts

+All ascii_art files are contained within the 'data/json/ascii_art/' folder.
+Both item ascii art and monster art are contained therein.
+Each file is modular, so adding or removing json files will add or remove the art from the game.

 | Identifier        | Description
 |---                |---
-| id                | ID string that matches the ID of the item json the ascii art is displayed for.
+| id                | ID string that matches the ID of the item or monster the ascii art is displayed for.
 | picture           | Array of string, each entry is a line of an ascii picture and must be at most 41 columns long. \ have to be replaced by \\\ in order to be visible.

 ```C++